npaetzel/MineSearcher/README.md

 # MineSearcher
-A little MineSweeper implementation I made in 2017.
+A little MineSweeper implementation in Java with JavaFX I made in 2017.